junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # ULCERS OF THE SKIN CAUSED BY POOR CIRCULATION

-Skin ulcers, or large, open sores, have many causes (see p.
-20).
+Skin ulcers, or large, open sores, have many causes (see [page 20](#page-20)).
 However, chronic ulcers on the ankles of older persons, especially in women with varicose veins, usually come from poor circulation.

 The blood is not moved fast enough through the legs.
 Such